srmds/recommendation-engine/README.md

 # Recommandations engine

-A movie recommendations engine written in Scala with Spark
+A recommendations engine written in Scala with Spark

 Have a look at the [wiki](https://github.com/srmds/recommendation-engine-spark/wiki) for Scala and Spark fundamentals